Everton 'secure' despite £121m losses

 That does not include spending on Everton's new Bramley-Moore Dock stadium, the academy and women's team, plus community projects, which are taken off the costs total and, Everton say, bring the club under the £105m limit.

-Everton have also benefited from cash injections from majority shareholder Moshiri at a time of added uncertainty for the club.
+Everton have also benefited from cash injections from majority shareholder Moshiri at a time of added uncertainty.

 Last season's accounts show a £100m cash injection from the Iranian businessman, who has pumped more than £500m into the club since he first bought shares in the club in 2016.
 He has since followed up with further £97m, with that boost increasing his stake in the club to 94.1%.